-The interior of the 2015 Toyota 4Runner features gauges and controls that are well laid out and easy to understand, while the gauges are equally attractive and legible.
+The interior of the 2016 Toyota 4Runner features instrumentation and controls that are well laid out and easy to understand.
 Most owners will be satisfied with the quality of the 4Runner’s cabin materials, which are oriented more toward durability than aesthetics.
-If you want something a bit more plush, something like the Jeep Grand Cherokee will likely be a better fit.
+If you demand something a bit more plush, an alternative such as the Jeep Grand Cherokee will likely be a better fit.

-In addition, all 4Runners come with a touchscreen sound interface placed high on the center stack.
+All 4Runners come with a touchscreen sound interface placed high on the center stack.
 Depending on which trim level you’ve selected, the touchscreen brings various degrees of functionality from Toyota’s Entune suite of smartphone-enabled services and apps.
-All trims except the base SR5 and Trail integrate a navigation system.
+All trims except the base SR5 and Trail include a navigation system.
 The SR5 and Trail models’ sound systems enable integration of navigation from your smartphone.

-As for passenger accommodations, the standard five-person seating arrangement includes a reclining 40/20/40-split-folding second-row seat.
+As for passenger accommodations, the 2016 4Runner’s standard five-person seating arrangement includes a reclining 40/20/40-split folding second-row seat.
 The optional third-row seat is bound to be a tempting option for carpoolers, but you’ll want to make sure your elementary schoolers will actually fit, as this is one of the smallest, tightest third rows of any midsize SUV.

 In reality, the real estate in the back of the 4Runner is better suited for cargo.
-There are a healthy 47 cubic feet of cargo room behind the second-row seats, a number that jumps to an even healthier 89.7 cubic feet with all the rear seats folded down.
+There’s a healthy 47 cubic feet of cargo room behind the second-row seats, a number that jumps to an even more extraordinary 89.7 cubic feet with all the rear seats folded down.
 This is far more space than the Grand Cherokee offers, and more than many large crossovers (such as the Ford Explorer and Honda Pilot) as well.